 It is true that his Romanian parlance did seem clunky and was probably the result of using Google translate to respond to the relevant question.

-However, Sheffield only reports on doubts over that one persona in relation to language.
-What he neglects to mention is that there are zero syntactical traits demonstrated by Guccifer 2.0 throughout all of the emails, DMs, tweets, blog posts, interviews, etc that have been published by him or regarding him.
+However, Sheffield only reports on doubts over that persona's use of that one language.
+What he neglects to mention is that there are zero syntactical traits demonstrated by Guccifer 2.0 throughout all of the emails, DMs, tweets, blog posts, interviews, etc that have been published by him or regarding him that indicate he's Russian.

 Furthermore, the only language expert apparently willing to be named in all the articles covering throughout 2016 was Associate Professor and Chairman of the Department of Slavic & Eastern Languages at Boston College, Professor M J Connolly.
 Professor Connolly stated that Guccifer 2.0 lacked any of the traits he would have expected to see from a Russian communicating in English.